jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 In the implicit case, however, we can't distinguish unexamined versus disliked items.
 Rather than treating unexamined items as having a zero rating (and therefore being forced to the bottom of the stack), we care about a somewhat more relaxed criterion -- that they only be ranked appropriately compared to known positive interactions.

-LightFM and other implicit feedback tools support two common approaches to this: [Bayesian Personalized Ranking (BPR) [2]](https://arxiv.org/ftp/arxiv/papers/1205/1205.2618.pdf) and [Weighted Approximate-Rank Pairwise (WARP) [3]](http://www.thespermwhale.com/jaseweston/papers/wsabie-ijcai.pdf) loss.
+LightFM supports two common approaches to this: [Bayesian Personalized Ranking (BPR)](https://arxiv.org/ftp/arxiv/papers/1205/1205.2618.pdf) and [Weighted Approximate-Rank Pairwise (WARP) loss](http://www.thespermwhale.com/jaseweston/papers/wsabie-ijcai.pdf).
 In both cases, rather than simply computing the loss for a (user, item) pair, we work with a triple: a user, a positive item, and a negative item (actually disliked, or merely unexamined).
 Our loss then centers on whether the model appropriately ranks the positive and negative item relative to each other.